Skip to main content

 Industrial Engineer with master’s degrees in Administration (National University of Colombia) and Supply Chain Management (University of the Andes).
 She has experience in research on sustainability, electric mobility, and port energy efficiency.

-She currently works as a Research Associate at the Kühne Professorial Chair in Logistics at the University of the Andes, where she has participated in projects with various public and private entities.
+She works as a Research Associate at the Kühne Professorial Chair in Logistics at the University of the Andes, where she has participated in projects with various public and private entities.
 Among these, initiatives in nautical electromobility aimed at improving connectivity and quality of life in remote coastal communities on the Colombian Pacific coast stand out.

-She has designed and developed interactive dashboards in Power BI focused on the analysis of maritime transport and port activity, including studies on the performance of ports in Latin America, the Caribbean, and Greece.
+She has designed and developed interactive dashboards in Power BI focused on the analysis of maritime transport and port activity, including studies on the performance of ports in Latin America, the Caribbean and Greece.
 In addition, she has collaborated on port integrity analysis projects, contributing to strengthening transparency in the sector.

 Her research interests focus on the sustainable management of resources within supply chains, promoting strategies that reduce environmental impact and generate social value in the territories where they are implemented.